mandereh/alx-higher_level_programming/0x00-python-hello_world/README.md

 6-concat.py -> Complete this source code to print Welcome to Holberton School!
 7-edges.py -> Complete this source code
 8-concat_edges.py -> Complete this source code to print object-oriented programming with Python, followed by a new line.
-9-easter_egg.py -> Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.
+9-easter_egg.py -> Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line 100-write.py -> Write a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.